Choosing the Best Mobile App Framework

 The benefits of using first-party native apps is people get a native UI UX so native UI native user experience buttons look like iOS buttons and on Android they look like Android buttons.

 People cannot reuse the same code as Apple or Android between their apps so even though their apps look similar they have the same features.
 They will have to rewrite those apps twice in two different code bases with two different engineers that increases development costs and maintenance costs and it slows down their time to market.
 The benefit is that they’re using the first party tools whenever Apple releases a new feature or a new API.

-Progressive web app is essentially a website that is running locally on our device with progressive web apps that create the UI just like they would for a website.
+Progressive web apps are essentially websites running locally on your device, that create the UI just like they would for a website.
 There’s many different technologies available from Microsoft’s blazer native script that react to iconic tools which most web developers are already familiar with.

 The feature access of progressive web apps are bluetooth, local notifications, geolocation, file access, camera, device motion etc. Installing a PWA on mobile does not require an app store, installs locally to the device and runs as an installed app.

 Xamarin is also a mature technology.
 It has been around for over a decade and it is feature complete that means every time Apple and Google release updates Microsoft will release those same updates through Visual Studio.